fineanmol/plant-tree/README.md

-🎍 Updated on Fri, 21 Mar 2025 11:29:07 GMT
+🎋 Updated on Fri, 21 Mar 2025 17:54:59 GMT

-> "Any fool can write code that a computer can understand."
+> "First, solve the problem.
+Then, write the code."